China rejects the need for a new WHO investigation into the origins of the Coronavirus.

 Pressure is increasing on Beijing to consider a new investigation into the origins of a pandemic that has killed over four million people and paralyzed economies around the world since it first erupted in Wuhan, China.

-In January 2021, a WHO team of international specialists traveled to Wuhan to write a first phase report in collaboration with their Chinese counterparts.
-It was unable to come to a definitive conclusion about how the virus arose.
+In January 2021, a WHO team of international specialists traveled to Wuhan to write a first phase report in collaboration with their Chinese counterparts, which was delayed and severely politicized.
+It was unable to determine how the infection arose.

 On Thursday, the WHO demanded China to release raw data from the first Covid-19 cases in order to restart its investigation into the disease’s origins.